rdkcentral/BartonCore/README.md

 # Run the reference app which includes interactive CLI
 ./dockerw build/reference/brtn-ds-reference
 ```

+## Documentation

+More detailed documentation can be found in the [docs](docs/README.md).

 ## Dependencies

+Primary dependencies include:
+- Matter SDK (optional)
+- Zigbee stack (optional)
+- OpenThread Border Router (optional)

+BartonCore is modular, so the actual dependencies will change based on included functionality.
+See [config/cmake/options.cmake](config/cmake/options.cmake) for the available configuration options.

 This project uses Docker to facilitate development and also be a record of dependencies.
 Please see [docker/Dockerfile](docker/Dockerfile) for details.

-BartonCore is modular, so the actual dependencies will change based on included functionality.
-See [config/cmake/options.cmake](config/cmake/options.cmake) for the available configuration options.

 ## Development

 Visual Studio Code is the preferred and supported development tool.
 This project includes devcontainer support and other vscode specific configuration to make it quick and easy to get started developing and debugging.
+See [the vscode development guide](docs/VSCODE_DEVELOPMENT.md) for VSCode related details.

-See [docs/DEBUGGING.md](docs/DEBUGGING.md) for more information on debugging.
+See [the debugging doc](docs/DEBUGGING.md) for more information on debugging.

-See [CONTRIBUTING.md](CONTRIBUTING.md) for information on contributing to this project.
+See [the contributing doc](CONTRIBUTING.md) for information on contributing to this project.

 ## Known Issues

-- Zigbee support requires an implementation of the ZHAL (Zigbee Hardware Abastraction Layer).
-An implementation for Silabs hardware will be available soon.
 - Adding custom device drivers is not officially supported by the public interfaces.
 This will be addressed soon.